 Weaned on early doo-wop and rock & roll, Simon got caught up in the folk revival during the mid-Sixties, traveling to England to study the acoustic mastery of Bert Jansch.
 He has continued absorbing new influences, as on "Dazzling Blue," off his most recent album, So Beautiful or So What: "All that folk fingerpicking is what I did with Simon and Garfunkel, but [here] it's on top of this rhythm with Indian musicians playing in 12/8.

 Frankly, I’m kind of sick of writing about neural networks but I wanted to share one last tool I’ve implemented in R. I’m a strong believer that supervised neural networks can be used for much more than prediction, as is the common assumption by most researchers.
 I hope that my collection of posts, including this one, has shown the versatility of these models to develop inference into causation.
 To date, I’ve authored posts on visualizing neural networks, animating neural networks, and determining importance of model inputs.
 This post will describe a function for a sensitivity analysis of a neural network.
-R-Session 11 - Statistical Learning - Neural Networks.
+The general goal of a sensitivity analysis is similar to evaluating relative importance of explanatory variables, with a few important distinctions.
+Here’s what the model looks like: Cheers, Marcus 1Garson GD.
+1991.
+Update: R-Session 11 - Statistical Learning - Neural Networks.
 Neuralnet.
 The 10 Algorithms Machine Learning Engineers Need to Know.
 By James Le, New Story Charity.